-Fazer's café and confectionery business was very popular and became part of Helsinki's cultural life.
+Fazer's café and confectionery business were very popular and became part of Helsinki's cultural life.
 Cafés were opened also in other districts outside the centre, even in far-away Töölö.
 Despite the success of the cafés, Fazer's reputation was built on confectionery.
-He had learned how to make them in the leading European confectionery companies, and they reflected his proficiency in full.
+He had learned how to make them in the leading European confectionery companies and they reflected his proficiency in full.
 Fazer started industrial confectionery production in 1897.
-He established a confectionery factory in Punavuori, Helsinki on the same land plot where his brother Max Fazer had a wholesale business.
+He established a confectionery factory in Punavuori, Helsinki on the same land where his brother Max Fazer had a wholesale business.
 Karl made a deal with his brother on the wholesale distribution of his confectionery.

-In his confectionery, Karl Fazer combined the best features of the Russian and French confectionery culture.
+In his confectionery Karl Fazer combined the best features of the Russian and French confectionery culture.
 Their quality was first-class, their appearance tempting, and they were packed in splendid packaging.
-Karl Fazer understood the value of design, and he was good at marketing.
+Karl Fazer understood the value of design and he was good at marketing.
 As early as the end of the 19th century, Fazer placed advertisements on streetcars in Helsinki.

 The eligible beauty, Berta Blomqvist, who had finished trade school, became Karl's life-companion, his closest colleague and advisor.
 Berta Fazer had a word to say in product and production planning, she took care of bookkeeping and closing the books; she would sit at the cash desk during busy hours, dress the shop windows and in the early days also feed the company's employees at her table together with the family.